tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

     (10,'Mercedes',GetDate());
 ```

-The Team_Engine table is made up of one row for each team, followed by the Engine they are currently using with a start date of the insert date, this can be changed to the date that the team actually started to use that engine if required, end date is left unpopulated as each team is currently using the engine&#8217;s specified.
+The Team_Engine table is made up of one row for each team, followed by the Engine they are currently using with a start date of the insert date, this can be changed to the date that the team actually started to use that engine if required, end date is left unpopulated as each team is currently using the engine's specified.

 ```
   INSERT INTO Driver_Team (Driver_ID,Team_ID,Start_Date)